 A new project has recently been launched under the label Topics in the Philosophy of the Humanities and Social Sciences (ToPHSS), with a focus on the boundary work between disciplines and the political relevance of core anthropological concepts, in particular the human, person and individual and the nature-culture divide.
 The critical comparison of ontological and epistemological assumptions in the natural and social sciences is part of this orientation.
 This project included an interdisciplinary and international conference on Dehumanization: New approaches to the politics of human nature (April 2016) and a smaller philosophical Workshop on Dehumanization (Jan 2017).
 The project shall be continued under the label The Epistemology of the In/Human.
 (More on that soon ...)

 Service for the community: She has recently been elected as new steering committee member of the European Philosophy of Science Association (EPSA).
 She served as a council member of the International Society for the History, Philosophy and Social Studies of Biology (ISHPSSB) from 2013-17, initiated and directed the German Network for Philosophy of the Life Sciences from 2011-2014 and is CEU-embassador for the Society for Women in Philosophy Germany e.V.
-At the CEU she is part of the Science Studies Program, directs the Philosophy Research and Publish Lab (launched in Fall 2015), and is faculty member of the CEU's Chapter in the student project Minorities and Philosophy (MAP).
+At the CEU she is a member of the Science Studies Research Group, directs the Philosophy Research and Publish Lab (launched in Fall 2015), and is faculty member of the CEU's Chapter in the student project Minorities and Philosophy (MAP).